Some npm packages contain invalid JavaScript code.

 The reason why some npm packages contain invalid code is because the transpilation process of webpack-based frameworks, most notably Next.js, isn't strict and tolerates erroneous code: thus an npm package can work with Next.js while not work with Vite-based frameworks.
 You can learn more at Why.

-The situation is going to improve a lot and eventually be completely resolved as Vite-based frameworks gain popularity, which is happening quickly as all frameworks other than Next.js are now Vite-based.
+The situation will improve and eventually be completely resolved as Vite-based frameworks gain popularity, which we can expect to happen quickly since all frameworks, except for Next.js, are using Vite nowadays.

 Workaround